RJ

 ✓ PROS

-• Easier to adapt to for first-time multivision users
+• Easier to adapt for first-time users

 • No peripheral distortion or swim effect